FLUXNET: History and Background

 FLUXNET started in 1997 and has grown from a handful of sites in North America and Europe to a current population exceeding 260 registered sites world-wide.
 Today, FLUXNET consists of regional networks in North America (AmeriFlux, Fluxnet-Canada, NEON), South America (LBA), Europe (CarboEuroFlux, ICOS), Australasia (OzFlux), Asia (China Flux, and Asia Flux) and Africa (AfriFlux).
 At each tower site, the eddy covariance flux measurements are made every 30 minutes and are integrated on daily, monthly and annual time scales.
 The spatial scale of the footprint at each tower site reaches between 200 m and a kilometer.

 An overarching intent of FLUXNET, and its regional partners, is to provide data that can be used to validate terrestrial carbon fluxes derived from sensors on NASA satellites, such as TERRA and AQUA, and from biogeochemical models.
 To achieve this overarching goal, the objectives and priorities of FLUXNET have evolved as the network has grown and matured.
-During the initial stages of FLUXNET, the priority of our research was to develop value-added products, such as gap-filled data sets of net ecosystem productivity, NEP, evaporation, energy exchange and meteorology.
+During the initial stages of FLUXNET, the priority of their research was to develop value-added products, such as gap-filled data sets of net ecosystem productivity, NEP, evaporation, energy exchange and meteorology.
 The rationales for this undertaking were: 1) to compute daily, monthly and annual sums of net carbon, water and energy exchange; and 2) to produce continuous datasets for the execution and testing of a variety of biogeochemical/biophysical/ecosystem dynamic models and satellite-based remote sensing algorithms.

 During the second stage of FLUXNET the research priority involved the decomposition of NEE measurements into component fluxes such as GPP and ecosystem respiration, R_{eco}.
 This step is required for FLUXNET to be a successful tool for validating MODIS-based estimate of terrestrial carbon exchange; algorithms driven by satellite-based remote sensing instruments are unable to assess NEE directly, and instead compute GPP or NPP.
 In the intervening years, FLUXNET scientists have used the flux-component datasets (GPP, R_{eco}) to assess how canopy photosynthesis and ecosystem respiration vary as a function of: 1) season; 2) plant functional type; and 3) environmental drivers.